Henvezz95/mosaic-sr/README.md

 ```

 # Build Repository
 Mosaic-SR upscales images patch by patch.
-An optimized [im2col](https://github.com/Henvezz95/im2col_2D) function is needed to convert the image to patches.
-The needed SIMD libraries must be built to make the repository work.
+An optimized [im2col](https://github.com/Henvezz95/im2col_2D) function must be built to convert the image to patches.
+To do that you must call the CMakeLists file in the im2col folder.

 ```bash
 cd im2col_2D